This documentation does not apply to the most recent version of uberAgent. Click here for the latest version.

 Architecture Options

-Recommended: Standalone
+Recommended: Direct

-Applies to: Splunk and alternative backends
+Applies to: Splunk and alternative backends.

 In this recommended configuration uberAgent talks directly to the backend servers.
 This has the advantage that the overall footprint on the monitored endpoints is smaller compared to architecture options that require Splunk Universal Forwarder.